 Lombok's beaches and the Gili islands.

 I'd highly recommend going to Flores ...
 Especially the tiny weaving village of Nggella: never mind the world class ikat, the bus ride there and the ferry back are the stuff of legend (well they are if you want some old fashioned adventure).
-Time is more important than budget - to get the most from Indonesia you need to take your time and explore. over 9 years ago
+Time is more important than budget - to get the most from Indonesia you need to take your time and explore. almost 10 years ago

 Oh what an open ended question- so much to see and do in Indonesia.

 My great loves are Sumatra and Aceh.

 Ketambe for wild orangutans- flora and fauna. friendly people.

 Banda Aceh for that magnificent Mosque.